qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Mutation can be represented as data.
 Data can be interpreted as mutation.

 - Instead of just doing in-place mutation, we can enqueue a command (or event) to do mutation later.
 The command is then processed to do actual mutation.
 (It's also moving computatin between stages)
 - **Event sourcing**.
-Derive latest state from a log.
+Derive latest state from a events (log, mutations).
 Express the latest state as a view of old state + mutations.
 The idea is adopted by database WAL, data replication, Lambda architecture, etc.
 - Layered filesystem (in Docker).
 Mutating or adding file is creating a new layer.
 The unchanged previous layers can be cached and reused.

 The benefits: